 Muriel Casamayor (She/her/Ella) is the owner of Insight Family Counseling and Wellness Services INC. She graduated from California State University, Los Angles with a Bachelor's in Psychology.
 She received her Masters in Marriage and Family Therapy from Hope International University.
 She is a Latinx psychotherapist licensed in the state of California (LMFT License #116554).
 She has worked in the mental health field professionally since 2010 and practicing psychotherapy since 2014.

-I was born and raised in Peru, and I am a first-generation immigrant.
-I understand the struggles with immigrating to a new country and understanding a new culture.
-Adaptation isn’t easy and sometimes is faced with traumatic experiences and little to no support.
-I am passionate about working with my Latinx community and other minorities.
-I am a big domestic violence advocate.
-I have worked with Los Angeles Police Department helping victims of domestic violence, which included working with children and their families.
-I have been able to help families to become survivors but also to thrive in life.
+She was born and raised in Peru, and is a first-generation immigrant.
+She understands the struggles with immigrating to a new country and understanding a new culture.
+She is passionate about working with the Latinx community and other minorities.
+She is a big domestic violence advocate.
+She has worked with the Los Angeles Police Department helping victims of domestic violence, which included working with children and their families.
+She helps victims become survivors and thrive in life.

 "Adaptation isn't easy and sometimes is faced with traumatic experiences and little to no support."